tomas-ravalli/product-analytics-framework/README.md

 ## **Layer 2: Inference**

 This is the analytical core where hypotheses are rigorously tested against data.
 The goal is to generate validated insights by separating statistically significant findings from random noise.

-**For a Non-Technical Audience:** This is where we put our theories to the test with data.
+This is where we put our theories to the test with data.
 We run analyses and experiments to get proven facts that we can confidently act on.

-**For a Technical Audience:** This layer involves applying the appropriate statistical methods to test hypotheses.
+This layer involves applying the appropriate statistical methods to test hypotheses.
 The choice of method depends on the type of insight required.

 <p align="center">
   <img src="./assets/fw-l2.png" alt="product analytics framework" width="750">
   <br>
-  <em>Fig. 1: Product Analytics Framework</em>
+  <em>Fig. 3: Inference Layer (L2)</em>
 </p>

 ### **Main Components:**